guiwitz/training-MIC20200319/presentation-main.md

 Long to wide
 ===============
 The function `dcast` converts from long to wide format.
-The function has a so called *formula interface* that specifies a combination of variables that uniquely identify a row.
+The function has a so-called *formula interface* that specifies a combination of variables that uniquely identify a row.

 Note that because some combinations of `name + gender + year` do not exist, the `dcast` function will introduce `NAs`.